Generic-Wizard-DH2413/wizzyworks-bridge/README.md

 1. WebSocket server sends ArUco marker IDs with associated data
 2. Bridge receives and stores the target marker IDs
 3. Camera continuously scans for ArUco markers
-4. When a target marker is detected and stable, triggers custom action
+4. When a target marker is detected, triggers custom action
 5. Action results can be sent back via WebSocket

 ## Installation